NASA Artemis II Moon Launch

-Star Fleet plans to go out for launch viewing boat trips of the NASA Artemis II mission, the first time humans will go beyond Earth's orbit since the Apollo program.
-Currently, the NASA Space Launch System and Orion crew capsule are tentatively scheduled for liftoff No Earlier Than Thursday, February 5 at 8:09 PM EST (01:09 UTC February 6).
-We expect to be at a viewing location just outside the launch hazard area, with a clear view of the pad approximately 10 mi / 16 km away or closer (hazard zone dependent), with a much more favorable angle to the easterly trajectory relative to land-based locations.
+Star Fleet plans to go out for launch viewing boat trips of the NASA Artemis II mission, the first time humans will travel beyond Earth's orbit since the Apollo program!
+NASA has officially confirmed the the launch of this historic flight is now scheduled for No Earlier Than Wednesday April 1 6:24 PM EDT (22:24 UTC), with a launch window from April 1-6 and launch times getting roughly an hour later each year.
+We expect to be at a viewing location just outside the launch hazard area, with a clear view of the pad approximately 10 mi / 16 km away (hazard zone dependent), with a much more favorable angle to the easterly trajectory relative to land-based locations.

-We also plan to offer sunset boat trips prior to the launch (assuming the weather cooperates) to see the Space Launch System rocket on LC-39B as it prepares for its historic mission.
-Join us to see the world's most powerful operational rocket as it stands tall on its launch pad for its very first crewed launch!
+In addition to the launch trip, we are offering sunset cruises prior to the launch to see the Space Launch System rocket on LC-39B as it prepares for its historic mission.
+Join us to see the world's most powerful operational rocket as it stands tall on its launch pad for its very first ever crewed launch!

 We have a Whats App community that we highly recommend you join, with channels for announcements, insider launch updates, discussion, questions and more!
 We also use it for early tickets, special community events and more!
 You can also follow our Twitter, Instagram and Facebook for announcements and updates.
 Thanks!